Last Updated on

 - 6 Q&A calls to support your understanding and application to your unique family

-- A secret Facebook group where you can post questions, challenges, and triumphs, where the community and I can support you all along the journey
+- A private online discussion group where you can post questions, challenges, and triumphs, where the community and I can support you all along the journey

-Can you believe January is over?
-Module 1 goes out next week!
+Can you believe October is half over?
+Early bird rates expire next week!
 I hope you’ll join us.

 In support of you,

 P.S.
 If you have any questions about the boot camp, please don’t hesitate to ask.
 Just email me or jump on my calendar.